farisazhan/Stock-Forecast-App/README.md

 # Warehouse Stock Forecasting

 A simple web application to forecast future warehouse stock levels based on historical data.
-This tool implements two common forecasting methods: Simple Moving Average (SMA) and Exponential Smoothing (ES).
+This tool implements two common forecasting methods: Simple Moving Average (SMA) and Exponential Smoothing (ES), protected by a user login system.

-The frontend is a single HTML file using Tailwind CSS and vanilla JavaScript, and the backend is a lightweight Flask server.
+The frontend uses HTML templates with Tailwind CSS and vanilla JavaScript, and the backend is a lightweight Flask server that manages user sessions.

 ## Features

+- **User Authentication**: Secure login system to protect the forecasting tool.
 - **Dynamic Data Entry**: Input historical quarterly stock data for one or more years.
 - **Forecasting Methods**: Choose between Simple Moving Average (SMA) and Exponential Smoothing (ES).
 - **Customizable Parameters**: Adjust the moving average window for SMA or the alpha smoothing factor for ES.
 - **Instant Forecasts**: Generate and view the stock forecast for the next four quarters.
 - **Clean UI**: The user interface is built with Tailwind CSS for a modern and responsive experience.
-- **Clear Error Handling**: Provides user-friendly messages for invalid inputs.
+- **Clear Error Handling**: Provides user-friendly messages for invalid inputs or login failures.

 ## Tech Stack